Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Exposure to Antidemocratic Attitudes and Partisan Animosity

-In the Reduced Exposure treatment condition, we downrank all AAPA posts in the participants' feeds.
-If participants continue to scroll down far enough, e.g., across several incremental loads of more content, these demoted posts will appear (\Figref{fig:seen_by_day_reduced}).
-Before downranking all the AAPA posts, we randomly select the position of one AAPA post and, if the in-feed survey is sampled to be included, insert the post with the survey in the next available position \Appref{sup:reduced}.
-This survey position is consistent across treatment and control conditions.
-Thus, participants in the control condition will see AAPA posts and the in-feed survey, while participants in the treatment condition will see the survey in the position where the first AAPA post used to be, but all AAPA posts are placed further down.
-The survey is limited to only a few times per day to avoid fatigue \Secref{method:survey}.
-In the Increased Exposure experiment, since we lack access to the platform's full post inventory, we sourced AAPA posts from the inventory of all posts in the ``For You'' feeds of all other study participants.
+In the Reduced Exposure treatment condition, we downranked all AAPA posts in the participants' feeds.
+If participants continued to scroll down far enough, e.g., across several incremental loads of more content, these demoted posts would appear (\Figref{fig:seen_by_day_reduced}).
+Before downranking all the AAPA posts, we randomly selected the position of one AAPA post and, if the in-feed survey was sampled to be included, inserted the post with the survey in the next available position \Appref{sup:reduced}.
+This survey position was consistent across treatment and control conditions.
+Thus, participants in the control condition saw AAPA posts and the in-feed survey, while participants in the treatment condition saw the survey in the position where the first AAPA post used to be, but all AAPA posts were placed further down.
+The survey was limited to only a few times per day to avoid participant fatigue \Appref{method:survey}.
+In the Increased Exposure experiment, since we lacked access to the platform's full post inventory, we sourced AAPA posts from the inventory of all posts in the ``For you'' feeds of all other study participants.
 We selected a random position in the original feed and upranked a random AAPA post to that position.
-The post containing the survey, if included, is inserted in the next available position.
-In the control condition, the survey is still added in the randomly sampled position, but no post is upranked.
-As in the Reduced Exposure experiment, the survey is placed consistently in the treatment and control conditions.
-During continuous scrolling sessions, this process repeats approximately every 30 posts \Appref{sup:increased}.
+The post containing the survey, if included, was inserted in the next available position.
+In the control condition, the survey was still added in the randomly sampled position, but no post was upranked.
+As in the Reduced Exposure experiment, the survey was placed consistently in the treatment and control conditions.
+During continuous scrolling sessions, this process repeated approximately every 30 posts \Appref{sup:increased}.